realkemon/home/pages/level_design.md

  </tr>
  <tr>
   <td><b>2014</b></td>
   <td>Over the course of the 3 years working on Pointe du Hoc I gained valuable experience which I then wanted to apply on a clean slate.
-Hence, 2014 marked the birth of <a href="https://github.com/realkemon/home/blob/master/pages/dingenskirchen.md">Dingenskirchen</a>, the first map I managed to release together with <a href="https://forums.splashdamage.com/u/phisherman/summary">phisherman</a> who created its script.</td>
+Hence, 2014 marked the birth of <a href="https://github.com/realkemon/home/blob/master/pages/dingenskirchen.md">Dingenskirchen</a>, the first map I managed to release.</td>
  </tr>
  <tr>
   <td><b>2017</b></td>